manuGil/GitCoDev/gitcodev/lesson3.md

     * use the app menu (the Windows logo)
     * pick up Git Bash from the list
     * launch Git Bash with the option **Run as administrator** available from the drop-down submenu.
-    The participants need to type in their credentials as local administrators.
+    The participants may need to type in their credentials as local administrators.
 This gain authority to have SSH installing its own features in their laptop next.

 :::{admonition} Instructor's Note